Workiva/lsif_indexer/README.md

 > [!WARNING]
-> This repo has been deprecated, and its functionality has been replaced by [scip-dart](https://github.com/Workiva/scip-dart).
+> This repo has been deprecated, and it's functionality replaced by [scip-dart](https://github.com/Workiva/scip-dart).
 Please refer to that repo for generating precise code intelligence for dart.

 # lsif_indexer